Andrey Zayakin

 Andrey Viktorovich Zayakin (Андрей Викторович Заякин; born 23 February 1981) is a Russian physicist, political activist and journalist.
-One of the founders of the volunteer community network Dissernet.
+He is one of the founders of the volunteer community network Dissernet.

 Biography

-In 2004 graduated from the Department of Physics of the Moscow State University.
-In 2005 and 2007 was a trainee at the Free University of Berlin; from 2008 until 2010 worked in Ludwig Maximilian University of Munich.
-In 2009 at the Institute for Theoretical and Experimental Physics defended a doctoral thesis “Nonperturbative Phenomena in Quantum Field Theory in External Fields and at a Finite Temperature”.
-In 2011—2011 worked at the University of Perugia, from 2012 – at the University of Santiago de Compostelam and (from 2005) – at the Institute for Theoretical and Experimental Physics.
+In 2004 Zayakin graduated from the Department of Physics of the Moscow State University.
+In 2005 and 2007 he was a trainee at the Free University of Berlin; from 2008 until 2010 he worked in Ludwig Maximilian University of Munich.
+In 2009 at the Institute for Theoretical and Experimental Physics he defended a doctoral thesis “Nonperturbative Phenomena in Quantum Field Theory in External Fields and at a Finite Temperature”.
+In 2011—2011 he worked at the University of Perugia, from 2012 – at the University of Santiago de Compostelam and (from 2005) – at the Institute for Theoretical and Experimental Physics.

 In 2015 Zayakin became a journalist in Novaya Gazeta magazine, since 2018 — chief editor of the Data department there.
 Zayakin's articles were repeatedly nominated for the Redkollegia award, in 2019 he became the winner of this award.